w3f/research/docs/polkadot/implementors-guide/guide.md

 However, there is a problem with this formulation.
 In order for a fisherman to check the validators' work after the fact, the PoV must remain _available_ so a fisherman can fetch it in order to check the work.
 The PoVs are expected to be too large to include in the blockchain directly, so we require an alternate _data availability_ scheme which requires validators to prove that the inputs to their work will remain available, and so their work can be checked.

-Here is a description of the path a parachain block (or parablock, for short) takes from creation to inclusion:
+Here is a description of the Inclusion Pipeline: the path a parachain block (or parablock, for short) takes from creation to inclusion:
 1. Validators are selected and assigned to parachains by the Validator Assignment Process.
 1. A collator produces the parachain block, which is known as a parachain candidate or candidate, along with a PoV for the candidate.
 1. The collator forwards the candidate and PoV to validators assigned to the same parachain via the Collation Distribution Process.